-I continue my review of the Star Wars movies in chronological order by taking a look at Star Wars - Rogue One or as I like to call it Star Wars - Episode 3.9.
+We continue our reviews of the Star Wars movies in chronological order by taking a look at Star Wars - Rogue One or as we like to call it Star Wars - Episode 3.9.
 If you haven't yet done so, please lose a few moments of your life that you will never get back by reading about the abomination of Episode 1 and the mild improvements of Episode 2 and the predecessor to this film, Episode 3.
-We also have a podcast review of the film on the podcast page (When It Was Cool Podcast Episode 13).

 Again, I will not be doing a point by point plot analysis.
 You've already seen these movies or you wouldn't be here.
 So here we go - Star Wars - Rogue One.

 THERE BE SPOILERS BELOW.
 YE HAVE BEEN WARNED...

 If you consider this movie a prequel, and really you kind of have to, it is far and away the best one.
 Now we know this movie has been branded as an anthology movie, which seems to imply it is not part of the official Star Wars movie saga but instead is a side story, but Star Wars: Rogue One is literally an extension of Star Wars - Episode 4 - A New Hope... as in literally, right up to the moment of, extension of it.
 Thus we brand it Episode 3.9.